simonmichael/hledger/doc/manual.md

 [sample file](https://raw.github.com/simonmichael/hledger/master/data/sample.journal) as
 `.hledger.journal` in your home directory.
 Now try commands like these:

+    $ hledger
-    $ hledger                               # show available commands
+        # show available commands
-    $ hledger add                           # add more transactions to the journal file
+    $ hledger add
+        # add more transactions to the journal file
-    $ hledger balance                       # all accounts with aggregated balances
+    $ hledger balance
+        # all accounts with aggregated balances
-    $ hledger balance --help                # show help for balance command
+    $ hledger balance --help
+        # show help for balance command
-    $ hledger balance --depth 1             # only top-level accounts
+    $ hledger balance --depth 1
+        # only top-level accounts
-    $ hledger register                      # show a register of postings from all transactions
+    $ hledger register
+        # show account postings, with running total
-    $ hledger reg income                    # show postings to/from income accounts
+    $ hledger reg income
+        # show postings to/from income accounts
-    $ hledger reg checking                  # show postings to/from checking account
+    $ hledger reg 'assets:some bank:checking'
+        # show postings to/from this checking account
-    $ hledger reg desc:shop                 # show postings with shop in the description
+    $ hledger print desc:shop
+        # show transactions with shop in the description
-    $ hledger activity                      # show transactions per day as a bar chart
+    $ hledger activity -W
+        # show transaction counts per week as a bar chart

 ## Data formats